SocietyProtocol/Content-Library/Published/Articles/4-Dimensional Synchronization (Clocks).md

 Better synchronized groups always conquer the groups with inferior synchronization throughout history, because synchronization is the precursor of coordination.

-Just like we entered the **Industrial Age** with the clock, we will enter the **Age of Synchronicity** with Society Protocol as our shared model & map of synchronization and coordination.
+Just like we entered the **Industrial Age** with the clock, we will enter the **Age of Synchronicity** with Society Protocol as our shared ledger of synchronization and coordination.

-The future belongs to those who can synchronize.
+The future belongs to those who can synchronize their thoughts and actions at a higher dimension.

 ---
 ### Bibliography